 Indulge in an all-you-can-eat buffet within 100 minutes, accompanied by freshly brewed beer.

 The Genghis Khan is Hokkaido’s representative dish usually made with lamb and mutton.
 The marinated meat grilled on a dome-shaped metal skillet.
 This skillet allows meat to be grilled tastefully and the excess fat to be drained.

 Genghis Khan is named after the notorious 13th-century warlord because it was rumoured that the Mongolian warriors under his regime used their helmets to put over hot coals to cook meat.
 Mutton was their preferred choice.
 The dish then became popular in Japan.

 Directions: Take a subway train on Metro Toho Line to Higashi-Kuyakushomae Station.
 Thereafter, take a 10-minute walk to arrive.
 Opening hours: 10:30 - 18:00

 Soup curry is a famous local specialty of Hokkaido.
 The dish is spicy and is made up of meat, vegetables, rice, eggs and other toppings.

 Garaku’s broth is worth particular mention.
 Good, rich, tasty broth with plenty of natural herbs and spices.
+Definitely one of the best soup curries I’ve had here.
 The vegetables in the soup curry comes from a local produce from Hokkaido, and are freshly cooked.
 The spice scale ranges from 1 – 40, so take your pick!
 A recommended dish is the kakuni (roasted pork belly).

 Menu Operating hours: 11:30 - 15:30, 17:00 - 23:30